In-State Tuition for Select Out-of-State Programs

 Who may apply?
 Currently enrolled Maryland high school seniors, full-time, degree-seeking undergraduate and graduate students who have been fully accepted or are already enrolled in an eligible program of study at a participating public college/university may apply.

 Additionally, students who have switched ACM majors must also reapply as “new” ACM applicants and abide by the Maryland deadlines.
 Once granted the ACM tuition waiver, it is not necessary to reapply each year as long as the student remains enrolled full-time and in good academic standing (both defined by institution), does not change majors or institutions (even to another ACM major or institution); and maintains home state residency.

 When to apply?
-The ACM application and accompanying documents must be submitted to the State ACM Coordinator within the dates listed below, based on the semester in which the student will enroll.
-Applications submitted outside of these time frames will not be reviewed and will be destroyed.
+The ACM application and accompanying documents must be submitted to the ACM State Coordinator within the dates listed below, based on the semester in which the student will enroll.
+The Online applications will be available only during these periods.

 ***ACM application deadline dates are firm and may not be appealed*** **Students, not the institutions, are held fully responsible for being informed about the ACM application deadlines as well as the institution’s deadlines and ACM policies**

 Besides Maryland’s ACM application closing deadlines, are there any other important dates?